slint-ui/slint/examples/simple/README.md

 to demonstrate how to use Slint and Rust together to make a Graphical User Interface program.

+Each example is a 'hello world' for a basic concept, like a Property or a Callback, usually introducing concepts one at a time.

 hello1 - A basic Slint Hello World widget hello2 - Slint code inline within Rust source code hello3 - Slint code in a separate .slint file